DaveahamLincoln/mcdi-jiradocs/docs/setup.md

 Any existing Firefox installation should include the WebDAV Launcher and the required bindings to allow you to use the "Edit in Office" button when dealing with attachments.
 However, if you should run into a problem with that function not working as intended, please refer to the steps under the "Supported Browsers" heading [here](https://docs.stiltsoft.com/display/public/CATAT/Editing+Office+Documents) to resolve the issue.

+###Imagus Add-on
+It is recommended that you install the [Imagus](https://addons.mozilla.org/en-US/firefox/addon/imagus/) add-on for Firefox.
+This add-on will give you the ability to view full-sized images by hovering over image thumbnails with your mouse.
+It will make it easier for you to view the details of the screenshots contained within this manual.

-## Step 3: Configure Outlook for JIRA
+## Step 2: Configure Outlook for JIRA

 Due to the way that JIRA parses Outlook emails, it is necessary for you to insert an escape string above your signature in Outlook before you start interacting with JIRA over email.
 To do this, open the Outlook "File" menu and select "Options."
 You will see the following screen: